estnltk/syntax_experiments/physical_location_labelling/physical_location_by_context/code/README.md

 * *heiki_annotation*: experiments to add ner+timex+rulebased tagging results compiled by Heiki-Jaan Kaalep to the data.
 Currently way too slow.
 * *obliikva_semantika_ekilexist_script.sql*: Sql queries for extracting a word's semantic type info from ekilex
 * *v04_semtype_co-occurance.ipynb*: Finds how much each semantic type appears with location, time, state and event tags.
 Looks through words that have 2 semantic types where 1 is loc, time, state or event.
-* *v04_semtype_statistics_lemma.ipynb*: Calculates semantic tag coverage and lemma frequency for words in spatial cases in the estonian Reference corpus
-* *v04_semtype_statistics_verb.ipynb*: Seperates case from feats, calculates tag frequency, percentages, proportions and amount of unique dependents per verb and case pair
 * *v04_semtype_to_database.ipynb*: Adds semantic tags (currently from ekilex) to lemmas that appear in spatial cases in the Estonian Reference corpus.
-* *v04_semtype_visualization.ipynb*: creates various hoverplots to illustrate data from *v04_semtype_statisctic_verb.ipynb*.
 * *v04_spatial_obliques_from_SQLite.ipynb*: Finds all obliques in spatial cases from the Estonian Reference corpus and writes them into a database table
+* *v04_statistics_lemma.ipynb*: Calculates semantic tag coverage and lemma frequency for words in spatial cases in the estonian Reference corpus
+* *v04_statistics_verb_case.ipynb*: Seperates case from feats, calculates tag frequency, percentages, proportions and amount of unique dependents per verb and case pair
+* *v04_visualization.ipynb*: creates various hoverplots to illustrate data from *v04_semtype_statisctic_verb.ipynb*.
+* *v04_wordnet_synsets.ipynb*: counts the amount of synsets each verb has in Estonian Wordnet.
+Used for data visualization.